-If your child’s pediatrician gives you a go signal to introduce your baby with solid, but your baby seems uninterested with his solid meal, then don’t fret, as this is completely normal.
+If your child’s pediatrician gives you a go signal because of the tell – tale signs to introduce your baby with solid, but your baby seems uninterested with his solid meal, then don’t fret, as this is completely normal.
 Also, at this point of their life, solids are only complement food for their breast milk or formula milk.
 You can wait for a couple more weeks before trying again.

 What Should Your Baby Eat?

 At around four months, their iron level stored in their body slowly drop compared to while they’re still in utero, and it will hit its lowest level by the time they reach 9 months.
 This is why they need more iron from iron-fortified food such as single-grain cereals.
 Start introducing solid by mixing a teaspoon of single-grain cereal and around 5 teaspoons of milk (breast or formula).
 Allow your baby to get used to the texture and learn how to swallow soft cereal.
 Thicken his food by putting more cereal after a couple of days or so.

 - 5 – 8 Months, Pureed Vegetables, Fruits and even Meat

 Some pediatricians may recommend fruits and veggies for babies when they reach around five months.
 However, introducing sweet fruits over vegetables may cause some babies to develop life-long fondness for sweet food.
 There is however, no research conducted to back this claim.
 Thus, it’s still up to the parent, to start with either carrots or bananas.